digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 		- #done Geoff please see my comments above
 		- #done Geoff-reply replied above
 		- #done Leeds every 60 mins
-		- #Leeds make sure that the requests to EMu allow us to get a list all orders younger than a specific date
+		- # Leeds make sure that the requests to EMu allow us to get a list all orders younger than a specific date.
+Email of EMu requests sent to Simon/Steffan
 		- #intranda test if the communication works as written in the mail from Anthony
 	- The metadata from the requests will be imported as project properties (e.g.: specifications, information, email address of requesting person, Request tracker ticket number etc.) #Development
 		- #done Geoff please see my comments above, as we need real data for testing